-Management estimates that the fair value of the land approximates to its carrying amount.
+Management estimates that the fair value of the investment property approximates to its carrying amount.
 The fair value is categorized into Level 3 of the fair value hierarchy, because of significant unobservable adjustments to observable inputs to the valuation technique used.
 The fair value was determined based on market prices in recent transactions or announced asking prices of similar properties.

-During 2016 and 2015 there is no rental income recognized in relation to investment property.
+During 2017 and 2016 there is no rental income recognized in relation to the investment property.